14 Test Automation Best Practices to Supercharge Testing Performance

 3. Setup Information

-- Any kind of setup should be done by the @Before method, or some similar annotations.
+- Any kind of setup should be done [email protected] method, or some similar annotations.
 So the framework being used will know these actions need to be executed before performing the automated tests.

 - Information examples: type of browser, which URL should be opened, which timeout should be respected, should the browser be maximized or not and so on.